humanmade/altis-cloud/docs/page-caching.md

 - Any request to `xmlrpc.php`, `wp-cron.php` or `wp-app.php` are not cached.
 - Any request to `wp-includes/js*` are not cached.

+There are 2 levels of page caching:

+- CloudFront CDN
+- PHP caching using Redis via [Batcache](https://github.com/humanmade/batcache)

 ## Cache Key Calculation

 Each cache key for pages follows the pattern: